 Tests and Waiting Lists

-There is hope that theory tests can be expanded to 25,000 a day in the medium term, and a new pilot scheme is allowing people to take the test online instead of going to the centre – but if you’re hoping for that option, keep in mind that this currently requires access to a PC running Windows 8 or above, and can’t be done on any other devices (such as your phone or a tablet).
+Theory test availability has been expanded and in many centres, a test can be booked within a week or so now.
+A new pilot scheme is allowing people to take the test online instead of going to the centre – but if you’re hoping for that option, keep in mind that this currently requires access to a PC running Windows 8 or above, and can’t be done on any other devices (such as your phone or a tablet).

-The RSA say they are working on an online tool now that will estimate how long your wait for the practical test will be.
+The RSA now have online tool now that will estimate how long your wait for the practical driving test will be, showing you when you’re likely to receive an invitation to book a test.
 They have hired an extra 40 testers, and may change the opening hours to fit more tests in every day.
-Appointments are now being offered to the eligible people who have been waiting the longest, although there are also priority lists for essential workers and for those who had to cancel a previous appointment due to having covid symptoms or being a close contact.
+Appointments are now being offered to the eligible people who have been waiting the longest – when it’s your turn, you will get an invitation to pick from available dates within the following few weeks.
+You have 10 days to pick and book your test date, or if you’re not ready, you can let the invitation lapse, and re-add yourself to the invitation queue later.
+There are also priority lists for essential workers and for those who had to cancel a previous appointment due to having covid symptoms or being a close contact.

 Like tests, driving lessons were suspended for several months during the Level 5 restrictions and then reopened at first for essential workers only.
 This means that there is significant demand for lessons, although this is difficult to measure, as there is no centralised booking process – you book with your individual instructor or driving school.
 At a meeting of the Oireachtas Transport Committee in April, ADIs (driving instructors) estimated that there would be demand for over 1 million hours of EDT lessons once the restrictions lifted.
 With around 1,500 instructors in the country, that’s a lot of lessons to catch up on.